 Entertainment Spaces and Lifestyle Features

-The Embassy operates more like a private luxury ecosystem than a conventional home.
+Drake’s house operates more like a private luxury ecosystem than a conventional home.

 Security and Privacy: Designed Like a Fortress